 Long-term care insurance reimburses you for the cost of care received in a nursing or assisted living facility, at home, or in community settings like adult day care centers.
 The plan also has features that may help you stay in your own home, such as benefits that help reimburse the costs for informal care, home modifications, caregiver training and in home monitoring systems, as well as a respite care benefit.

 Anyone, regardless of age, can suddenly be in a situation where long-term care services are needed.
 A broken bone, a chronic disease or a cognitive impairment such as Alzheimer’s disease could mean months or even years of on-going care.
 Long-term care insurance is specifically designed to reimburse you for this kind of care.
 In addition, because long-term care insurance premiums are based on your age when you apply, the younger you are the lower your premiums.

 LTC is insurance paid by the covered individual.
 However, if you purchase long-term care insurance through the MIT group plan there are a number of advantages.
-As an MIT employee, you can apply at more affordable group insurance rates and you can apply without a medical exam or medical history if you are an actively at work full-time employee age 65 or under.
+As an MIT employee, you can apply at more affordable group insurance rates, and if you apply within 45 days after your hire date, you can apply without a medical exam or medical history if you are an actively at work full-time employee age 65 or under.
 Your spouse, or other family members, may also apply (subject to underwriting approval) and the coverage is completely portable, which means you may continue your coverage should you change jobs, leave MIT or retire, as long as you continue to pay your premiums.